 The tour guide opened the door, and Paul saw that the smokestack had spiral stairs leading down as far as he could see.
 The stairs were made of rock, like the smokestack itself, and hugged the wall.
 A thick rope was tied off in several places to serve as a handrail.
-Paul was sure he’d be using that because smoke swirled through the center of the spiral, and he couldn’t see through it to the bottom.
+Paul was sure he’d be using that rope because smoke swirled through the center of the spiral, and he couldn’t see through it to the bottom.
 It was like descending into a storm cloud.

 The guide led Paul down the stone steps.
-After they’d been walking for awhile, Paul asked, “How far down does this go?”
+After they’d been walking for a while, Paul asked, “How far down does this go?”

 At the bottom of the stairs, the smoke wasn’t as thick.
 Paul could finally see and breathe a little better, even though it was still very hot.
-He saw that they were in a circular room with heavy wooden doors on the left and right side of the stairs.
+They were in a circular room with heavy wooden doors on each side of the circle.
 In the center of the room was a large round hole about five feet wide.
 A bowl-shaped screen sat in the hole like a giant tea strainer.
 It had a handle on one side and a metal lip on the other to prevent the screen bowl from falling into the hole.

-“Where’s the metalsmith?”
+“I don’t understand, though.
+Where’s the metalsmith?”
 Paul asked.